 Does your research involve further YES NO Details of the database Document

 processing of previously collected used or to the source confirming

 personal data (secondary use)? of data. open public

-personal data (secondarly doc). or adtai access to the
+access to the

 If YES: Confirmation of open data (e.g.

 public access to the print screen

 It should be noted that this question is data or of authorisation from

 threefold.
 If you answer YES to any of for secondary use.
 Website) or

 the 3 questions below, you fall within More specifically, detail authorisation

 its scope: how this consent was by primary

-obtained specifically in owner of

-Are you planning to use pre-existing case of public archives data.
+Are you planning to use pre-existing obtained specifically in owner of

-other data sets or sources and/or · uata.
+other data sets or sources and/or case of public archives data.

-does your research involve further usage (Automatic opt in, etc.).
+does your research involve further usage

+processing of previously collected (Automatic opt in, etc.).
 Informed

-processing of previously collected Permissions from the Consent
+data?
+Permissions from the Consent

-data? owner/manager of the Forms (if

-Does your research involve merging data sets. ,
+Does your research involve merging owner/manager of the Forms (if

-existing data sets? uata sets. applicable)
+existing data sets? data sets. applicable)

-Are you planning to share data with A mitigation procedure
+Are you planning to share data with

 non-EU member states?
 A mitigation procedure

 to avoid private

-appropriation of the data.
+appropriation of the

-uata.
+data.

 A mitigation procedure

 to avoid the

 unforeseen disclosure

 of personal information

 (i.e.: mosaic effect).

-,
+Evalicit confirmation of

 Explicit confirmation of

-compliance with

-national and EU
+compliance with national and EU

 legislation.

 Conformity to Safe

 Harbour, if applicable.